 How to Claim Funds from the List

-To minimize your department’s loss of revenue due to unclaimed receipts, if you identify a transaction, complete a journal entry.
+To minimize your department’s loss of revenue due to unclaimed receipts, if you identify a transaction, complete a record cash sale.
 Please e-mail the information to the representatives from Bank Reconciliation.

 Current List of Unidentified Electronic Deposits